Jodi Quas: Biography

 Quas was born in Chicago, IL.
 She attended Arizona State University, where she received her B.S. degrees in Psychology and Communication in 1992.
 She continued her education in Developmental Psychology at the University of California, Davis, where she complete her M.A. in 1994 and her Ph.D. in 1998.
 Her dissertation titled "Children's memory of experienced and nonexperienced events across repeated interviews" was conducted under the supervision of Gail Goodman.

-After completing a two-year post-doctoral fellowship at the University fo California, Berkeley, Quas joined the faculty of the University of California, Irvine in 2000.
+After completing a two-year post-doctoral fellowship at the University of California, Berkeley, Quas joined the faculty of the University of California, Irvine in 2000.

 Quas is the Editor of several books including Memory and Suggestibility in the Forensic Interview (with Mitchell Eisen and Gail Goodman) and Emotion in Memory and Development: Biological, Cognitive, and Social Considerations (with Robyn Fivush).
 She serves on the editorial board of the journals Child Abuse & Neglect and Applied Cognitive Psychology.